Al Hoota Cave

 Al Hoota Cave (كَهْف ٱلْهُوْتَه) is a cave located in Al-Hamra', Ad Dakhiliyah Governorate, Oman, that is 5 km long.
 The cave was first discovered by locals several hundred years ago and was officially opened as a tourist destination in December 2006.

-The Omani blind cave fish lives in this cave system.
+The cave houses over 100 animal species, including Omani blind cave fish, bats, arthropods, mollusks, snails and water beetles.

 Stalagmites from this cave yield data on the palaeoclimate.
+It is believed to be the longest cave in Oman.

+The visitors were brought with an electric train into the cave; a dedicated entrance to the cave was built for that purpose.
+Meanwhile, the train line is dismantled and the visitors are brought on an asphalt road by golf carts into the cave.